zanecsmith/EPP622/README.md

 bash bwa.sh
 ```

-#### 8. To assess mapped reads and supplemental reads, run the following for loop to create read-mapping stats files with `samtools`.
+#### 8. To assess number of mapped and supplemental reads, create a script for the following for loop to create read-mapping stats files with `samtools`.
+Use `bc`'s calculator tool to divide by 4 to correct the number of mapped reads
 ```
 nano samtools_flagstat.sh
 ```